-At a time of bottom-up, participation, diversity and more socially sustainable qualities in our living environment, the researchers recognize an expanding importance of new, more participatory and sustainable practices dealing with heritage and public space.
-Knoop: ”Considered from a ‘sustainist’ cultural perspective, these seem more successful as they become increasingly socially embedded and provide a realm for pluriformity in values and participants.
-This imposes new demands on heritage professionals.”
+We live in a time of bottom-up, participation, diversity and more socially sustainable qualities in our living environment.
+It is therefore not surprising that the research shows a growing importance of new, sustainable and more participatory practices with respect to heritage and public space.
+Knoop: 'Looking at it from a ‘sustainist’ cultural perspective, the more these practices are socially embedded and provide room for multiple values and participants, the more succesful they become.'

-The Street Values project puts emphasis on how heritage can be perceived as a social design challenge rather than than an object or location to be preserved.
-This shows how the practice of heritage-making is changing in the living environment: heritage becomes more inclusive, is more interconnected to social actors and is more closely attuned to the values of local communities.
-This has consequences for the education of heritage professionals.
+The Street Values project looks at heritage as a social design challenge rather than an object or location which should be preserved.
+It shows how the practice of heritage-making is changing in the living environment.
+Heritage is becoming more inclusive, more interconnected with social actors and more closely attuned to the values of local communities.
+This has consequences for how heritage professionals should be educated.

-Street Values takes the form of a series of multi-day workshops and expert meetings with a broad group of researchers and players from the heritage domain.
-The project, led by the Reinwardt Academy in collaboration with the Research Group Play and Civic Media (HvA), Gordion Cultural Advise and Sustainism Lab is partly made possible thanks to the education innovation programme Amsterdam Creative Industries Network (ACIN).
+The project consisted of a series of multiday workshops and expert meetings with a broad group of researchers and heritage professionals.
+Led by the Reinwardt Academy in collaboration with the Research Group Play and Civic Media (HvA), Gordion Cultural Advise and Sustainism Lab, Street Values was made possible with help from Amsterdam Creative Industries Network (ACIN).

-ACIN (Amsterdam Creative Industries Network) is a Centre of Expertise and was founded by the University of Applied Sciences, the Inholland Academy and the Amsterdam University of the Arts.
-Professors and researchers of these universities are closely involved in the labs.
-The research and applications are very relevant and of a high standard due to this expertise and the link with leading companies.
+ACIN is a centre of expertise founded by Amsterdam University of Applied Sciences, Inholland University of Applied Sciences and the Amsterdam University of the Arts.
+Professors and researchers of these universities work closely together with leading companies on urgent metropolitan issues.

-In the second phase of the project three practice situations are being researched at the request of the interested parties.
-Which are:
+During the second phase of the project three case studies were done at the request of interested parties.
+These were about:

-- the link between art programming of the Oude Kerk and its surroundings (Amsterdam, red-light district),
+- the link between the art programming of the Oude Kerk and its surroundings (Amsterdam, red-light district)

-- the concrete implementation of the culture-societal core values of Binckhorst Area (The Hague) in the transition to a metropolitan residential and working area.
+- the implementation of the cultural-societal core values of the Binckhorst Area in the transition to a metropolitan residential and working area (The Hague)

-The insights from this research are shared with Monuments and Archeology of the City of Amsterdam and provide input in the knowledge agenda of the Cultural Heritage Agency (RCE).
-Consultations are ongoing with housing corporation Stadsgenoot regarding adaptive re-use of a monumental building in Amsterdam North.
-Master students Public Administration of the Faculty of Social Sciences (VU) study the new forms of participation which are addressed in Street Values.
+The insights from this research were shared with Monuments and Archaeology of the City of Amsterdam and the Cultural Heritage Agency (RCE).
+They were also used consulting housing corporation Stadgenoot regarding adaptive re-use of a monumental building in Amsterdam North.
+And master students Public Administration at VU Amsterdam study the new forms of participation which are addressed in Street Values.

-The Council for Culture and the Council for the Environment and Infrastructure referred to the Street Values research in a recent opinion (December 2018).
-This is an example of changing attitudes and behaviours (“from collection to connection”) which the heritage sector needs to manage transitions in the area of climate, energy, demography and governance.
+Finally, a reference to the the Street Values research in an advice (in Dutch) by the Council for Culture and the Council for the Environment and Infrastructure is an example of the changing attitude and behaviour – from collection to connection – the heritage sector needs to manage transitions with respect to climate, energy, demography and governance.

 Participants in the Street Values project are: HvA, ACIN, Erfgoedacademie, Sustainism Lab en Gordion Cultureel advies.